Food and wine have always been the fabric of Adelaide’s identity.

 Down at the Barossa’s Hentley Farm, vegetables just harvested from the surrounding fields are scrubbed of their dirt ready to feature in one of head chef Lachlan Colwill’s creations.
 His fine-dining menu is carefully crafted based on what is flourishing and growing abundantly in the restaurant’s surrounding 150 acres.
-Foraged wild ingredients compliment fruit, vegetables and herbs grown in sprawling garden beds and overflowing orchards in a homage to the ways of eating yesteryear; seasonal and fresh.
+Foraged wild ingredients complement fruit, vegetables and herbs grown in sprawling garden beds and overflowing orchards in a homage to the ways of eating yesteryear; seasonal and fresh.

 Our city streets are literally teeming with award-winning restaurants dishing up unique, mouth-watering flavours.
 Pull up a seat in a chic North African diner in the middle of Adelaide where Johannesburg-born chef Duncan Welgemoed dishes up a bold taste of Africa from chicken skin sandwiches, to woodfired cauliflower and fermented flatbreads at Africola.
 A fiery authentic yakitori fest?
 Reserve a table at Leigh Street institution Shōbōsho where smoky flavours are complemented with raw, cured, pickled and fermented dishes and are best served with a side of sashimi, noodles, yakitori, dumplings and bao.
 Even the humble pizza is elevated in Adelaide.
 At Madre, sea water from the oceans of Puglia, Tipo 00 flour sourced straight from Italy and a little bit of science are the secrets behind Adelaide’s best traditional Napoli-style pizza.
 And speaking of Italian, you won’t find better pasta than that rolled at Nido by Masterchef’s Laura Sharrad.